kids-first/kf-rnaseq-workflow/README.md

 users can leave these fields default.
 Kids First favors setting/overriding defaults with "arriba-heavy" specified in [STAR docs](docs/STAR_2.7.10a.md), however if it is not a tumor sample, then GTEx is preferred.
-**New:** If a sentieon license server is provided, the Sentieon implementation of v2.7.10b wil be run.
+As of v5.2.0, if a sentieon license server is provided, the Sentieon implementation of v2.7.10b wil be run.
 It is functionally equivalent and runs 2-3x times faster.
 Here are all of the available options for STAR:
 - `STARgenome`: TAR gzipped reference that will be unzipped at run time